Lab Created Diamonds: Do They Really Save Money?

 "It's extremely difficult, if not impossible, for even seasoned gemologists to tell lab-grown diamonds from mined diamonds, simply because there is no difference between the two," Watts said.
 "Lab-grown diamonds even get mixed into batches of mined diamonds on occasion."

-- Cubic zirconia: This looks exactly like a diamond.
-They are perfectly colorless and flawless.
-They may also shoot off a different type of sparkle.
-It's more of a rainbow sparkle.
+• Cubic zirconia: CZs are made from a man-made material, so they are perfectly colorless and flawless.
+They shoot off a different type of sparkle.
+It's more of rainbow sparkle.
 CZs are also less durable than diamonds.
 They have no resale value at all.

-- Moissanite: This is a rock first discovered in a meteor crater.
+• Moissanite: Moissanite is a gemstone first discovered in a meteor crater.
 Now, they are lab-grown.
 It's similar to a diamond in look, brilliance, and hardness.
-It also has more of a rainbow sparkle instead of a diamond's white sparkle.
+But it has more of a rainbow sparkle instead of a diamond's white sparkle.

 Pricing: Lab Created Diamonds vs Real Diamonds